RonxldWilson/Library-Mgmt-SNOW/README.md

-# Library-Mgmt-SNOW
+# Loan-Mgmt-SNOW
-Library Management in ServiceNow
+Loan Management in ServiceNow

-Exploring the capabilities of working with ServiceNow Applications with GitHub
+Exploring the capabilities of working with ServiceNow Applications with GitHub SNOW CAD Labs